alihassan18/libonomy-documentation/docs/Introduction/application-specific-blockchains.md

 Application-specific blockchains give maximum flexibility to developers:

--   In Cosmos blockchains, the state-machine is typically connected to the underlying consensus engine via an interface called the ABCI .
+-   In Libonomy blockchains, the state-machine is typically connected to the underlying consensus engine via an interface called the ABCI .
 This interface can be wrapped in any programming language, meaning developers can build their state-machine in the programming language of their choice.

 -   Developers can choose among multiple frameworks to build their state-machine.
-The most widely used today is the Cosmos SDK, but others exist (e.g. Lotion , Weave , ...).
-The choice will most of the time be done based on the programming language they want to use (Cosmos SDK and Weave are in Golang, Lotion is in Javascript, ...).
+The most widely used today is the Libonomy SDK, but others exist (e.g. Lotion , Weave , ...).
+The choice will most of the time be done based on the programming language they want to use ( Libonomy SDK and Weave are in Golang, Lotion is in Javascript, ...).

 -   The ABCI also allows developers to swap the consensus engine of their application-specific blockchain.
 Today, only Tendermint is production-ready, but in the future other consensus engines are expected to emerge.